 On May 1, 2012, Animal Services Division was founded to better serve our citizens and their pets.
 On weekdays, the city has an Animal Services Officer (ASO) available during normal business hours.
 (See below for after-hours services.)

 In an emergency, dial 911

 Nights, weekends and national holidays Animal Services provides emergency dispatch services for animal-related calls.
-Call us at 916-725-7387, press 1 to leave a message or press 2 to be transferred to the Citrus Heights Police Department dispatch center.
+Call us at 916-725-7387, press 1 to be transferred to the Citrus Heights Police Department dispatch center.

-Our officers enforce animal related state laws and municipal codes and ordinances including public safety issues like animal bites and leash laws/at-large dogs, animal endangerment and welfare, and barking/nuisance complaints.
+Our officers enforce animal related state laws and municipal codes and ordinances including public safety issues like animal bites, leash laws, animal endangerment and welfare, and barking complaints.

 Lost & Found Animals

 Stray animals are scanned for microchips, checked for licenses and, when possible, returned to owners all without ever going to a shelter.
 Animals without owner information/who require sheltering are taken to: